bertbalcaen/materializing-data/README.md

   * Software/Apps
     * [Raw](http://app.raw.densitydesign.org/) : web app.
 Give it some data, and it will automagically produce embeddable charts for you.
 Chart types are limited but it's a good way to visualize your data quickly, to get a sense of it.
 Lacks basic chart types, oddly.
     * [Tableau Public](http://www.tableausoftware.com/public/) : desktop app used in workshops by Moritz Stefaner to quickly produce various types of charts of a dataset, to initially get a sense of the data.
 Never used it myself, but it is quite famous.
+    * [OpenPaths](https://www.openpaths.cc/) : mobile app fmor the New York Times that tracks your GPS position so you can export the data and use it for visualizations.
     * [Repoter iOS app](http://www.reporter-app.com/) : iOS app by Nicholas Felton that helps track data about where you are, what you doing, etc. Useful to build a large dataset about your everyday comings & goings, but slightly annoying.
-    * [Insta-Mapper](http://www.insta-mapper.com/) : iOS and Android app that tracks your GPS data constantly.
-Useful for collecting datasets of positioning data.
+    * [Insta-Mapper](http://www.insta-mapper.com/) : another mobile app that tracks your GPS data constantly.
 * Data resources
   * [NYC OpenData](https://nycopendata.socrata.com/) : bank of free data about NYC, from banks to government to housing.
   * [World Bank Open Data](http://data.worldbank.org/): bank of free data about innumerable topics of global development.